Fuji 29 and 35 models

 The Sixth Fuji 35 Variant (Model 35-6)

-Once again, Fuji produced a slightly revised version of their revised .35 cuin. model exhibiting the modifications described above for the companion .29 cuin. model but otherwise remaining unchanged.
+Once again, Fuji produced a slightly revised version of their .35 cuin. model exhibiting the modifications described above for the companion .29 cuin. model but otherwise remaining unchanged.
 As with the 29-11 and 35-5 models, the two are virtually indistinguishable apart from the slightly taller cylinder of the 35 version.

 The highest serial number that I have available for this model is 4231.
 As stated earlier, the serial numbering sequence seems to have continued without interruption from the previous model to the 35-6 variant.